Is BIF going ahead in 2021?

 What COVID-19 measures will be in place?

 BIF 2021 is being organised with COVID-19 precautions in mind and it is likely you will notice some differences to your experience this year.
-The measures we are taking will be updated in line with official advice and may include social distancing measures, extra signage and enhanced cleaning.
+The measures we are taking will be updated in line with official advice and will include social distancing measures, extra signage and enhanced cleaning.
 Please click here for more information about what to expect.

 We will be following the Government’s guidelines in the run up to the Festival and it may be that the safety measures required from the 8-25 July are different to those from at the time of booking.